 - Muting and un-muting the audio

 These clicks and ticks are made by the AVR’s electro-mechanical relays.
-This is basically a fancy term for a switch within the AVR that control the signals.
+This is basically a fancy term for a switch within the AVR that controls the signals.
 Electro-mechanical relays are important in devices that control several circuits with one signal, as an AVR does.
 This article has much more information on the subject.

 The electro-mechanical relays help to open taps on the AVR’s transformer.
 Doing this helps to regulate the voltage of the incoming mains current, which either needs to be boosted or reduced.
-Opening and closing taps in this way helps to provide the AVR with a consistent voltage.
+Opening and closing taps in this way help to provide the AVR with a consistent voltage.

 While this is completely normal, constant clicking and ticking from your AVR likely indicates a fault in the relay or in the solder joints that hold the relay(s) in place.
-This isn’t necessarily always the issue, but is the most likely cause and therefore the best place to start.
+This isn’t necessarily always the issue but is the most likely cause and therefore the best place to start.